Documentation

 All state-mutating functions use OpenZeppelin's ReentrancyGuard to prevent reentrancy attacks.

-Nullifier hashes prevent the same human from opening multiple credit lines, even with multiple wallets.
+PII-derived nullifier hashes (from Persona inquiry data) prevent the same human from opening multiple credit lines, even with multiple wallets.

 Performance fee